my BS degree from Bogazici University, Istanbul, Turkey,

-My area of expertise is in machine learning with a special focus on self-adjusting models and inference, where
+My area of expertise is in machine learning with a special focus on

 we aim to replace the traditional brute-force approach of fitting a fixed model onto the data with more flexible models that can account for the non-stationary nature of real-world machine learning problems.

 We achieve this by placing suitably chosen non-parametric Bayesian priors over class distributions to model not only observed classes but unobserved ones as well in an effort to perform joint classification and clustering.

-Scalable online and offline stochastic inference for non-parametric Bayesian models that can potentially enable self-adjusting machine learning has been at the center of
+historical texts.
 For more information on my research

-please visit my
+please visit my project page

 Google Scholar research